 “For an optimal mortgage, your DTI ratio needs to be less than 36%,” Andy says.
 “If your student loans put you above this number, there are only three ways to fix it: borrow less, increase your income or pay down your student-loan debt, and reapply.
 When people take out massive amounts of student loans, some necessary and some not, they’re thinking much shorter term instead of the long-term ramifications.
 This stuff is going to stick with you forever.”

-Smith encourages all his clients to discuss financial priorities – including money philosophies, retirement goals, and feelings about debt – with their spouse or partner.
-And while paying off your student loans and other debt is a worthy endeavor, it has to be balanced with planning for the future.
+Smith encourages all his clients (whether or not they are student loan borrowers) to discuss personal finance priorities – including money philosophies, retirement goals, and feelings about debt – with their spouse or partner.
+And while paying off your student loans or credit card debt is a worthy endeavor, it has to be balanced with planning for the future.